Boston Ballet: Principal

 Mr. Williams also owes a great debt to Arnold Spohr, former long-time Artistic Director of Canada’s Royal Winnipeg Ballet, and Robert Joffrey, founder of the Joffrey Ballet.
 These men offered invaluable artistic direction, which Mr. Williams is committed to passing on to future generations of dancers.

-Mr. Williams joined the Boston Ballet in 1964 and, after dancing for only three years, Mr. Williams worked his way up from being a corps de ballet member to principal dancer.
+Mr. Williams joined the Boston Ballet in 1964 and, after only three years, Mr. Williams worked his way up from being a corps de ballet member to principal dancer.
 He then danced soloist roles with the Joffrey Ballet and was a principal dancer with Canada’s Royal Winnipeg Ballet, the Gulbenkian Ballet of Portugal, and the Norwegian National Ballet.

 Mr. Williams has been teaching in the New England area for 30 years.
 With this background and as a father of three sons, Mr. Williams is very sensitive to the needs of youths.

 Widely respected as a progressive dance educator, Williams has won the Dance Teacher Magazine Award and Wheelock Family Theater’s Wheel Award.
 In 2014, he founded the Tony Williams Ballet and expanded his dance school to Concord, Mass.

 “When I was 16 I took my first ballet class ever.
 I didn’t know what I was doing but the teacher thought I had talent.
 I loved the jumping part.
 I had been doing trampoline, I could do flips.
 I was all set to quickly pick it up and catch up.
 And I enjoyed it.